sagelga/covid-19/README.md

 # COVID-19 Data Explorer
 COVID-19 Data Explorer is a dashboard-data explorer for COVID-19 data around the world; running on Python using Plotly/Dash framework.

 - Health Data
   - Pulled from Our World in Data [https://github.com/owid/covid-19-data/](https://github.com/owid/covid-19-data/)
-- Vaccine Purchase &  Manufacturing Arrangements data
+- COVID-19 Vaccine Purchases and Manufacturing Agreements data
-  - Pulled from Graduate Institute [https://www.knowledgeportalia.org/covid19-vaccine-arrangements](https://www.knowledgeportalia.org/covid19-vaccine-arrangements)
+  - Pulled from Graduate Institute of International and Development Studies [https://www.knowledgeportalia.org/covid19-vaccine-arrangements](https://www.knowledgeportalia.org/covid19-vaccine-arrangements)
-    - Data is manually pulled and converted to `.csv`.
+    - The dataset and graphics are updated every one to two weeks.
+Given that this dataset is reliant on information reported in the public domain, it may contain inaccuracies, be incomplete, or quickly become out of date.
 - Mobility Trends
   - Apple Mobility Trends Reports from [https://covid19.apple.com/mobility](https://covid19.apple.com/mobility)
   - Google Community Mobility Trends Reports from [https://www.google.com/covid19/mobility/](https://www.google.com/covid19/mobility/)